calebsmith/automaton/README.md

 on POSIX standards and will likely compile and run on Mac OSX, but this is not yet tested.

-Windows support is non-existant at the moment.
+Windows support is non-existent at the moment.
 If this is desired, please contribute by making a pull request or opening an issue with links to good documentation.